OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/debugging/profiling/index.rst

-All of the tools mentioned above have a similar programmatic interface, even though most of the time they will only be used in command line mode.
+All of the tools mentioned above have a similar programmatic interface, even though most of the time they will only be used in command-line mode.
 However, if you really want to customize the set of methods that are to be profiled or traced, see the following example.